benfry/processing4/README.md

-# Processing

-This repository contains the source code for the <a href="https://processing.org/">Processing</a> project for people who want to help improve the code or find bugs.
+This repository contains the source code for the [Processing](https://processing.org/) project for people who want to help improve the code or find bugs.

-If you're interested in using Processing, get started at the <a href="https://processing.org/download">download</a> page, or read more about the project at the <a href="https://processing.org/">home</a> page.
-There are also several <a href="https://processing.org/tutorials">tutorials</a> to complement the hundreds of examples that are included with the software itself.
+If you're interested in *using* Processing, get started at the [download](https://processing.org/download) page, or read more about the project at the [home page](https://processing.org/).
+There are also several [tutorials](https://processing.org/tutorials) that provide a helpful introduction.
+They are complemented by hundreds of examples that are included with the software itself.

 ## Processing 4.0